asotolongo/mv_stats/README.md

 --Function:

-`mv_activity_reset_stats (mview):` Reset the statistics collected, `mview` default value is `*`, means all MV, but can be define a specific MV passing the name of this view using the schema-qualified name, only for superuser
+`mv_activity_reset_stats (mview):` Reset the statistics collected, `mview` default value is `*`, means all MV, but can define 1/many (comma separate)  MVs passing the name of these views using the schema-qualified name, Database superuser privileges

 Example of use: